On This Page

 - perform point-of-care testing

 Laws related to NPs performing diagnostic tests are captured under three different pieces of legislation (Regulated Health Professions Act, 1991, Healing Arts Radiation Protection Act and the Laboratory and Specimen Collection Centre Licensing Act).
 Since CNO has the authority to only create regulations under the Nursing Act, 1991, it is the government’s responsibility to amend the laws to expand the NP scope of practice.
+These changes will take effect if and when government amends these laws.

 Registered Nurses (RNs)